FylmTM/homework-neotech-domains/README.md

   * [ ] Avoid using xml mapper holder to hide XML configuration from spring (named autowired / qualifier)
   * [ ] Find premium domain on namecheap for testing
   * [ ] Re-visit returning prices for 1 year idea
+  * [ ] Handle separately any errors and expected errors (e.g. tld not supported) for domain check